This post was originally published on Sept. 20, 2016, and was updated on Aug. 12, 2019.

-Google Search Console (previously called Google Webmaster Tools) allows website owners to directly connect their website to Google and it helps provide a deeper look into how Google sees a website or blog.
+Google Search Console (previously called Google Webmaster Tools) is a free tool that allows website owners to directly connect their website to Google.
+It provides a deeper look into how Google sees a website or blog.

 Why do you need Google Search Console?